-We will create a new Package under the Model root node, so click on the Model root node in the 'Project' tab of the Browser window then, from the Design ribbon's 'Model' panel, choose 'Add > Package'.
+We will create a new Package under the Model Root node, so click on this node in the 'Project' tab of the Browser window then, from the Design ribbon 'Model' panel, choose 'Add > Package'.
 The 'New Package' dialog will open.
 Here, you can enter a name for your new Package and you can choose to create a Package only, create a Package with a diagram, or choose a model pattern to insert into the new Package.